 the round on your prepared

-for about 40 - 50 minutes or until nicely browned and a toothpick inserted into
+about 30 minutes or until nicely browned and a toothpick inserted into

 the center of the bread comes out clean.
 You can also test that is fully baked